Krassmus/OStatus/readme.markdown

 kind of wrapper protocol that lets different servers communicate with each other about persons posting messages, comments and following each other.
 The five layers are:

 * **[webfinger](http://code.google.com/p/webfinger/)**: To identify persons that have accounts on a different server, each user gets a webfinger-id that looks like an email-adress but doesn't need to be one.
-This adress is <username>@<servername>.<tld> and an example would be krassmus@develop.studip.de
+This adress is username@servername.tld and an example would be krassmus@develop.studip.de
 * **[atom-feeds](http://www.atomenabled.org/developers/protocol/atom-protocol-spec.php)**: RSS/atom is a standard for sending messages and thus will be used in OStatus for highly readable feed-streams.
 * **[activitystrea.ms](http://activitystrea.ms/specs/atom/1.0/)**: Most social-network sites are using activity-streams to define activities in the social network.
 Such an activity consists of actor, verb and an object (and sometimes a target) and is not limited to writing postings or comments.
 OStatus lets you federate any activities of the user.
 * **[salmon](http://salmon-protocol.googlecode.com/svn/trunk/draft-panzer-salmon-00.html)**: Salmon is a workflow to distribute messages between servers by also verifying the identity of the person and is more secure than email.
 It reduces the traffic by sending data always to a central point upstream (like salmon swimming upstream).